 Winning in the Art Studio!

 Hanging out with family takes a lot of time, and I wouldn’t have it any other way!
-Feeding, clothing, and making other provision requires cooking and shopping and more.
-Of course, there’s the housework, too.
+Then, there’s feeding, shopping, laundry and cleaning!

-With all this happoening, how do you get into studio to create meaningfully?
+With all this life happening, how do you get into studio to create meaningfully?

 I'm only human

-Simply being human can distract, too.
-Bill and I were out with the flu several days last winter.
-Languishing in bed, fevered, and coughing, I didn’t worry about making art or videos.
+Simply being human can be a deterrence, too.
+Bill and I languished in bed for days, fevered, and coughing with the flu.
+I didn’t worry about making art or videos.
 By then, I had made several videos ahead of time, so I was fine!

 So I thought!